mpuzey/panda/README.md

 ```

 ## Inspecting the db
-Assumes the db is already running andsee ded (see "Setup instructions"):
+Assumes the db is already running and seeded (see "Setup instructions"):
 ```
 docker exec -it mongodb bash

 mongosh
 use panda
-show colletions
+show collections
 db.patients.find()
 db.appointments.find()
 ```